MoralisWeb3/streams-beta/README.md

    - Select Blockchain (e.g. Ethereum Mainnet)
 4. Click on `Create Stream`

-## Important Note
+### Mandatory Test Webhook 🚨

-Whenever you create or update a stream you will receive a test webhook so the Streams API ensures your endpoint is healthy.
-If the request is rejected by your backend the stream will not start.
-So please ensure that your endpoint can handle the test webhook.
+Whenever you create or update a stream you will receive a test webhook.

+You have to return status code 200 for the stream to be start.

 The test body will look like this: